PragatiJ55/Engage_project/README.md

 1. Allows authentication for 2 roles, teacher and student.
 Once authenticated, the interface is shown based on the role.

 2. Allows a teacher to schedule classes by selecting the year in university(1st,2nd, 3rd or 4th), department, subject, start date and time, and duration.
+Class can be scheduled only after current time.
 If the start time and duration overlaps with a class already scheduled, for example If teacherA is trying to schedule a class at 3:30 PM, but teacherB already scheduled a class for the same department and year at 3PM for duration of 50 minutes, then teacher A cannot schedule the class.
 This feature covers all cases in which overlap can take place.